SimJunYou/CS2113T-TP-UG/UG.md

 3. Copy the file to the folder you want to use as the home folder for `ra.VI`.
 4. Open a command prompt in the folder from step 3 and enter `java -jar ravi.jar`.
 5. Enter the current NUS week number as prompted.
-5. Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will show the help message.
+5. Type the command in the command box and press the Enter key to execute it. e.g. typing help and pressing the Enter key will show the help message.
 Some example commands you can try:
 * `add -t`: Add a task
 * `list -t`: List all tasks